Tertiary peritonitis: Diagnosis

 It is difficult to diagnose tertiary peritonitis.
 It is hard to distinguish between tertiary peritonitis and secondary peritonitis as there is usually a continuum between the two.
 It is hard to attain the exact point in which secondary peritonitis becomes tertiary peritonitis and so it is often missed clinically.

 The diagnosis of tertiary peritonitis should be timely and preferably before laparotomy to help reduce the risk of complications.
 This will improve the outcome of the condition.
 Diagnosis of tertiary peritonitis is firstly supported by clinical signs e.g. fever, hypotension.
 Surgically, it is diagnosed by a second operation i.e. emergency laparotomy.
 This is known as a “relaparotomy”.
 In tertiary peritonitis, there is no anatomical defect in the lining of the peritoneum and so a planned or an emergency laparotomy after the initial treatment is the most common way to diagnose tertiary peritonitis.

 At present, there is no evidence in the effectiveness of specific clinical or laboratory parameters or scoring systems in place to specifically help aid and guide the diagnosis of tertiary peritonitis but in an ICU consensus conference, three parameters where suggested to help in the diagnosis of tertiary peritonitis.
 The clinical parameters include the Mannheim Peritonitis Index and the Simplified Acute Physiology Score II (SAPS II) and the laboratory parameters include the C-reactive protein test.
 These parameters can only help identify those patients who may develop future tertiary peritonitis, if they are performed early.
-It is important to note that these parameters are not definite assessments of tertiary peritonitis and so have limited clinical value.
+These parameters are not definite assessments of tertiary peritonitis and so have limited clinical value.